LanSchool Air enables Washington Elementary faculty to reclaim teaching time

 But implementing classroom management software came with its own set of challenges.
 She needed it to be easy enough to implement that her school district would agree to help.
 And she also needed it to be user-friendly enough that even her less-tech-savvy colleagues could easily learn and use it.

-Solution: LanSchool Air makes management easier for teachers and admins alike
+Solution: LanSchool Air makes classroom management easier for teachers and admins alike

-Brito’s former colleague in Florida recommended LanSchool, saying it had helped her regain control of her classroom and “flip the classroom” to enable self-directed learning.
+Brito’s colleague recommended LanSchool because it had helped her regain control of her classroom and also “flip the classroom” to enable better self-directed learning.
 Working with LanSchool enabled that teacher to launch three software programs built for self-directed learning and give students individual guidance as they completed their lessons, without having to worry that the other students would get off task.

-When Brito learned about the suite of features LanSchool offered, she was eager to get started.
-Weighing the different delivery models offered by LanSchool and LanSchool Air, she soon decided software-as-a-service LanSchool Air would be the better choice for her school, as it would require less overhead and ongoing management from the school district.
-LanSchool Air is cloud-based, and hosting, security, and feature updates are all handled by the software’s providers.
+When Brito learned about the suite of features LanSchool Classic offered, she was sold.
+She soon discovered that cloud-based LanSchool Air would be an even better fit for her needs, as its delivery model meant Brito’s school district would not have to be responsible for any of the ongoing administration, storage, or management of the software.
+With LanSchool Air, hosting, security, and feature updates are all handled by the software’s providers.

 Brito’s principal loved the idea of incorporating the software into the school’s classrooms, and other Washington Elementary teachers were interested in participating in the trial.